 BIRD FAMILIES OF THE WORLD

-The purpose of Bird Families of the World is as an aid to world birders who want to maximize their enjoyment of avian diversity by observing examples of as many bird families as is reasonable within the time and money available for travel, and as a study tool for all interested readers.
+The purpose of Bird Families of the World is as an aid to world birders who want to maximize their enjoyment of avian diversity by seeing members of as many bird families as is reasonable within the time and money available for travel, and as a study tool for anyone.
 This project began in 1999.
 Since then, molecular evidence has revised much of what was thought to be known about bird evolution and relationships.
-It was a wild ride for nearly two decades as new research was published but, today, a much higher degree of consensus has been reached.
-While tracking proposed revisions to the list of bird families, I've advocated for more consistency in the use of evidence across bird families.
+It was a wild ride for nearly two decades as new research was published, and throughout those decades, I've advocated for more consistency in the use of evidence across bird families.
+Now, in 2024, a much higher degree of consensus has been reached between the various global checklists.
+Still, there is more to be learned and I retain some families that have not yet been widely accepted, but may be elevated to Family level in the future.

-This March 2023 update, called the 18th edition, provides only minor revisions.
-This is because the current set and sequence of bird families has more or less stabilized after two decades of genetic research into avian phylogeny and evoluation.
-The small changes highlighted below — one addition, one subtraction — leave my list of bird families at 260 extant families.
+This update, called the 19th edition, provides only minor revisions.
+This is because the current set and sequence of bird families has more or less stabilized after two decades of genetic research into avian phylogeny and evolution.
+The small changes highlighted below — one addition — leave my list of bird families at 261 extant families.

 An 18 page set on my efforts to see all the bird families, and to photograph most of them, begins with an introduction.
 Set out below on this page is a taxonomy of the Bird Families of the World, with links to a separate page for each bird family.
 You'd have to check out 260 pages to see photos of every bird family.
 Alternatively, you can view at least one photo of at least 241 families in my personal bird family gallery.